-This video shows a giant river otter (Pteronura brasiliensis) spotted by a conservationist kayaking the Bermejo River in Argentina’s Impenetrable National Park.
+This video shows a giant river otter (Pteronura brasiliensis) spotted by a conservationist kayaking the Bermejo River in Argentina’s Impenetrable National Park in May 2021.

 The giant river otter was thought to be locally extinct in Argentina.
 This species has not been seen in Argentina for 40 years so this new sighting is a wonderful surprise!